Skip to main content

 Support Systems

 A number of USC’s schools provide support for students who need help with scholarly writing.
 Check with your advisor or program staff to find out more.
 Students whose primary language is not English should check with the American Language Institute, which sponsors courses and workshops specifically for international graduate students.
-The Office of Disability Services and Programs provides certification for students with disabilities and helps arrange the relevant accommodations.
+The Office Student Accessibility Services provides certification for students with disabilities and helps arrange the relevant accommodations.
 If an officially declared emergency makes travel to campus infeasible, USC Emergency Information will provide safety and other updates, including ways in which instruction will be continued by means of Blackboard, teleconferencing, and other technology.

 Close Menu